Cat Adoption Process

 We do not operate like a traditional animal shelter.
 There are two ways to adopt a kitty from us:

-• The first is to meet, and then adopt, a kitten who is already in Massachusetts, and living in one of our foster homes.
+• The second is to meet, and then adopt, a kitten who is already in Massachusetts, and living in one of our foster homes.

 As an adopter, you are an extension of the rescue process.
 Many animals end up in shelters or back in rescue because their humans were not prepared for the commitment and responsibility of owning a pet.
 Before filling out an application, please evaluate your ability to care for a cat or kitten (financially and otherwise), for the span of its lifetime (sometimes up to 20 years!)
 Their life depends on it.